X2Y2-io/x2y2-sdk/README.md

-  tokenAddress, // string, contract address of NFT collection tokenId, // string, token ID of the NFT price, // string, eg. '1000000000000000000' for 1 WETH expirationTime, // number, the duration for listing, in seconds.
+  tokenAddress, // string, contract address of NFT collection tokenId, // string, token ID of the NFT price, // string, eg. '1000000000000000000' for 1 WETH expirationTime, // number, the unix timestamp when the listing will expire, in seconds })
-})
 ```